Your Compounder of Choice opt2 - Regulations and Standards In PVC Manufacturing

 Whether you’re manufacturing plastic products through flexible/rigid extrusion or injection moulding, you will need to pay heed to the new regulatory standards put out by the South African Bureau of Standards (SABS).

-The goal of the SABS certification regulations is to eliminate all vagueness and promote clarity.
+The goal of the SABS certification regulations is to eliminate all vagueness and promote clarity in the plastic manufacturing industry.
 Specifically, the SABS stated that the new regulations would make it difficult for companies to assert that something is environmentally safe or environmentally friendly when this is not entirely true.

 Going forward, plastic packaging manufacturers will need to subject their products to the appropriate tests and certification requirements to substantiate the claims they make.